ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Containerize Efficiently, Code Confidently</blockquote>

 <h3>4.
-Python package management with uv for dockerized environments - <a href="https://medium.com/@shaliamekh/python-package-management-with-uv-for-dockerized-environments-f3d727795044" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adrift in the Cloud: A Forensic Dive into Container Drift - <a href="https://medium.com/@subtlystoic/adrift-in-the-cloud-a-forensic-dive-into-container-drift-f29524f4f6c4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raman Shaliamekh`**
+✍️ **posted by `Alex John`**

-<blockquote>Master a new extremely fast Python dependency manager for optimizing and simplifying you dockerized setup</blockquote>
+<blockquote>In this discussion, I’ll be diving into container drift detection, specifically, analyzing container drift from a forensics perspective</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>